How to make great quizzes for your learners using EdApp's Authoring Tool

 You can also reset course completion after failing.
 This would mean that if you included other lessons in the course with the quiz, the learner will have a set number of attempts to pass the quiz, or they will need to do the whole course again.

 2. Lock after completion - you can lock the quiz after the user has completed it, so they cannot access it again.
-This is a useful feature if you want to see a leaner's first score only on the quiz.
+This is a useful feature if you want to see a learner's first score only on the quiz.

-On this tab you can configure the following options:
+On this tab, you can configure the following options:

 Pre-lesson screen (the screen before the learner clicks to start their lesson)

 1. Hide Lesson Details - admins and authors can choose to hide certain elements from the pre-lesson screen.
-Progress can be hidden which shows the leaner's completion path through the lesson.
+Progress can be hidden which shows the learner's completion path through the lesson.
 Content Type can also be hidden which shows if there is online content in the lesson.

 The first picture below shows these options not hidden

 This second picture shows when both options are hidden

 2. Enable Stars - Stars can be disabled on the whole lesson if required.
 Just untick this first box.

 Hide Star Information can also be used so to the learner it will look like the image below.